fastify/fastify/docs/Decorators.md

 ```
 Decorators are not *overwritable*, if you try to declare a decorator already declared *(in other words, use the same name)*, `decorate` will throw an exception.

-*If you are a plugin creator, please check out the [Plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) documentation as well.*
+<a name="sync-async"></a>
+#### Sync and Async
+`decorate` is a *synchronous* API, if you need to add a decorator that has an *asynchronous* bootstrap, could happen that Fastify boots up before that your decorator is ready.
+To avoid this issue you must use `register` api in combination with `fastify-plugin`, to know more check out the [Plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) documentation as well.

 <a name="dependencies"></a>
 #### Dependencies